aniray2908/satellite-esg-risk-engine/README.md

 Future stages will include:

-- Buffer-based spatial analysis around real mining assets
-- Temporal trend modeling with seasonal controls
-- Vegetation loss velocity estimation
+- Structured environmental exposure scoring
+- Feature normalization and cross-asset comparison
 - Formalization of a Corporate Environmental Risk Index (CERI)
+- Integration of additional satellite-derived risk signals
+- Development of a modular satellite-based risk intelligence framework

 ---